-• These approaches can serve as a gateway into more formal assessment and access to services.
+- These approaches can serve as a gateway into more formal assessment and access to services.
 However, these approaches should not be regarded as a replacement for registered statutory services when these are needed.
-Community solutions do require investment and ongoing commitment from all spheres of government.
+Community solutions do require investment and ongoing commitment from all spheres of government. - 2.2 Supports identified build on a person's own strengths, talents and assets, wider family and natural networks, technological and digital supports and community resources.